malditogeek/redisrecord/README.markdown

 A "virtual" Object Relational Mapper on top of [Redis](http://redis.googlecode.com).

 This is just a proof-of-concept.
 Allows you to create relationships <br/>
 between classes and store them in Redis, a key-value storage.
+Totally schema-less.

 ## Author
-Author:: Mauro Pompilio <hackers.are.rockstars@gmail.com>
+Mauro Pompilio <hackers.are.rockstars@gmail.com>

 ## License
 MIT